State-of-War-PostBar/Tilmi/docs/Readme.txt

 Note: For systems eariler than Windows 10 to run this program you need UCRT.
 (https://support.microsoft.com/en-us/topic/update-for-universal-c-runtime-in-windows-322bf30f-4735-bb94-3949-49f5c49f4732)

-Beta 1.2 Update:
+1.0 Update:
-    - Fixes a bug that screws up negative height bmp
+    - Fixes a bug that screws up negative height bmps

 ---------------------------------

 What are til and tmi?

 Mxx.til and Mxx.tmi files under the Data/Levels folder defines the invisible areas of units of the map.
-Part of unit's sprites in such area will be invisible, it will "cover" unit.
+Part of unit's sprites in such area will be invisible, like it "covers" unit.
 For examples, trees, and the large buildings of M04, M10, M22...
 Notice that this invisibility does not work on buildings and bottom parts of turrets.
 This program helps creating til/tmi files.
 There are 3 modes available for this program...